7 Excellent Ways to Use Woody Debris on Your Property

 If you walk through any healthy forest, you’ll see dead standing trees called snags, as well as downed logs and wood piles.
 Snags and downed wood provide critical habitat for wildlife, such as birds and other critters.

-2. Use Woody Debris for Trail Borders
+2. Use Woody Debris for Nature Trail Borders

 Remember all the life you found as a kid turning over logs?
 Logs used for trail borders will provide habitat for the same type of critters.

 If you use large logs, then the borders can also serve as benches and balance beams for kids to play on, making your growing areas more family friendly.